-Objective 5C.2: Stormwater Master Plan The City of Doral shall prepare a stormwater master plan and evaluate taking control of stormwater infrastructure from Miami-Dade County.
-In preparation for assuming responsibility for stormwater infrastructure, the City of Doral will be required to become a co-permittee on the Miami-Dade County MS4 permit and shall implement procedures to ensure that any future stormwater facility deficiencies are corrected to maintain the level of service standards as adopted.
+Objective 5C.2: Stormwater Master Plan

+The City of Doral shall maintain the prepare a stormwater master plan and its status as evaluate taking control of stormwater infrastructure from Miami-Dade County.
+In preparation for assuming responsibility for stormwater infrastructure, the City of Doral will be required to become a co-permittee on the Miami-

+Dade County MS4 permit.
+Continue to and shall implement procedures to ensure that any future stormwater facility deficiencies are corrected to maintain the level of service standards as adopted.

-Evaluation Measure: Completion of a stormwater master plan by July, 2008.
+Evaluation Measure: Update of the Completion of a stormwater master plan by July, 2019-2008.

-- Policy 5C.2.1: Develop and begin to implement a citywide stormwater master plan no later than July, 2008. - Policy 5C.2.2: Prepare and maintain an inventory of existing stormwater management facilities.
+Policy 5C.2.1: Continue Develop and begin to implement the a citywide stormwater master plan and conduct next update no later than July, 2019 2008.

+Prepare and Maintain an inventory of existing stormwater management facilities.
 All new facilities shall be immediately incorporated into the inventory program.
-The initial inventory shall be part of a stormwater master plan. - Policy 5C.2.3: Establish a program to maintain and improve existing stormwater management facilities in order to maximize their capacity and lifespan and to ensure compliance with state water quality standards. - Policy 5C.2.4: Pursue the use of stormwater benefit assessments or other dedicated revenue sources for correcting localized deficiencies in stormwater management facilities. - Policy 5C.2.5: Priorities for correcting deficiencies in existing City-maintained stormwater management facilities shall be scheduled in the Capital Improvements Program in accordance with the criteria established in the Capital Improvements Element. - Policy 5C.2.6: At such time when the City is awarded responsibility for development review and stormwater infrastructure, it should pursue becoming a part of Miami-Dade County's Application to the US EPA's NPDES Stormwater Permitting Program.
+The initial inventory shall be part of a stormwater master plan.

+Policy 5C.2.3: Implement the Stormwater Master Plan Establish a program to maintain and improve existing stormwater management facilities in order to maximize their capacity and lifespan and to ensure compliance with state water quality standards.

+Policy 5C.2.4: Continue Pursue the use of stormwater benefit assessments or other dedicated revenue sources for correcting localized deficiencies in stormwater management facilities.

+Policy 5C.2.5: Priorities for correcting deficiencies in existing City-maintained stormwater management facilities and system maintenance shall be scheduled in the Capital Improvements Program in accordance with the criteria established in the Capital Improvements Element.

+At such time when the City is awarded responsibility for development review and stormwater infrastructure, it should pursue becoming a part of Miami Dade County's Application to the US EPA's NPDES Stormwater Permitting Program.

-Objective 5C.3: Review of Stormwater Management Provisions
+Objective 5C.3: Review of Stormwater Management Provisions Continue to review all development applications to e